While we know the best way to see New York, (by bike of course!), when coming to New York you will eventually

 Swiping the metro card is a challenge.
 Even for real New Yorkers.
 It is about the exact right pace, not too fast and not too slow.
 A tiny screen at the turnstile will let you know the issue, such as: ‘please swipe again’, ‘see agent’, ‘insufficient fare’.

 $2.75 per single ride (2019) if you buy a refillable subway card for $1 in the beginning.
-Otherwise you would pay $3 for each single ride.
+Otherwise, you would pay $3 for every single ride.
 You can always refill your card with time or money.
 You do have the possibility of a 7-day unlimited purchase for $32 per person.